 knows what we will find out with more research on oatmeal, but one thing is sure, it is a healthy addition to any diet, and it will help with weight loss if you eat it in moderation.

 Oatmeal can be an important food to help with weight loss.

 We have all read about the evils of carbohydrates and have heard friends and relatives laud the benefits of the low-carb lifestyle.
 Inevitably this means that oatmeal, which is high in complex carbohydrates should be no-go to those trying to lose weight.
 Unlike the sugary breakfast cereals which are full of refined carbohydrates and sugars, the body digests oatmeal at a slower pace which allows out bodies to slowly absorb the sugar molecules and keep our blood sugar at a more steady level.
 Slower absorption means there will be less of an insulin spike and the body will stay full longer since oatmeal will remain in the belly longer.

 Now, just to clarify, I am not recommending instant oatmeal or the little pouches that are flavored and sweetened.
 These are high in sugar and low in fiber.
-I am recommending steel cut oats or any another form that has at least 4-5 grams of fiber per serving and no added sugar.
+I am recommending steel-cut oats or any other form that has at least 4-5 grams of fiber per serving and no added sugar.

 Research on Oatmeal:

 Oatmeal will reduce your waistline.
 One study from China looked at 81 subjects during a trial of 6 weeks of oatmeal consumption and found that the oatmeal group had a significantly decreased waist circumference when compared to those who did not.